atre/it-for-kids/docs/README.md

 > Course is splitted into `modules`

 - Introduction (with parents)
-- IT basics with parents (with parents)
+- IT Basics with parents

 - Module 001: Hello 🚀